-SILBA unwaveringly continues to focus on the cornerstones of pro-active claims management, closely involving both the employer and the injured worker in the claims management process.
-In this way, the employee receives the best treatment, recovery time is decreased, and the injured worker is able to return to the workplace more quickly, and more importantly, healthy.
+Pro-active claims management, closely involving both the employer and the injured worker in the claims management process, is the cornerstone of SILBA's claims management philosophy.
+From the employer's perspective, SILBA focuses on three keys in the claims management process: early reporting of claims, temporary modified duty, and post-offer/pre-employment physicals.
+By concentrating on these areas, SILBA helps to ensure that members' injured employees receive the best treatment, their recovery time is decreased, and the injured worker is able to return to the workplace more quickly, and more importantly, healthy.